- Choosing Fly Killers

 Trapping flies before they enter the conservatory

 Using an outdoor fly trap can be a useful way of reducing the problem.
 Hanging outdoor fly traps a short distance away from the conservatory will have the effect of drawing the flies to the traps and away from the building.

 Preventing flies from entering the conservatory

 To further reduce the amount of insects entering, a mesh door curtain acts as a useful barrier and will allow air through, whilst blocking the path of flying insects.

 Trapping flies once inside the conservatory

 Inside the conservatory, there are a variety of measures that can be taken to deal with the unwanted pests.
 Should you not want anything permanently fixed in place, the slow release cassette type fly killer can give you a movable solution and can be disposed of when the fly control season is over.

-As an alternative to a UV fly killer, a good old fashioned sticky fly paper like the Flower Ribbon Fly Catcher or an updated, modern version of it such as the Indoor Fly Trap or the Kitchen & Conservatory Insect Killer Stick can prove a real winner and again, can be disposed of when no longer required.
+As an alternative to a UV fly killer, a good old fashioned sticky fly paper like the Fly Bell Fly Catcher or an updated, modern version of it such as the Indoor Fly Trap or the Kitchen & Conservatory Insect Killer Stick can prove a real winner and again, can be disposed of when no longer required.

 If all else fails (or you enjoy keep fit) there is always the simple fly swatter!